Limbs of the horse: Lameness and injuries

 Lameness in horses is movement at an abnormal gait due to pain in any part of the body.
-It is frequently caused by pain to the shoulders, hips, legs or feet.
-Lameness can also be caused by abnormalities in the digestive, circulatory and nervous systems.
+It is most commonly caused by pain to the legs or feet.
+Lameness can also be caused by abnormalities in the nervous system.
 While horses with poor conformation and congenital conditions are more likely to develop lameness, trauma, infection and acquired abnormalities are also causes.
 The largest cause of poor performance in equine athletes is lameness caused by abnormalities in the muscular or skeletal systems.
 The majority of lameness is found in the forelimbs, with at least 95 percent of these cases stemming from problems in the structures from the knee down.
 Lameness in the hind limbs is caused by problems in the hock and/or stifle 80 percent of the time.

 There are numerous issues that can occur with horses' legs that may not necessarily cause lameness.
 Stocking up is an issue that occurs in horses that are held in stalls for multiple days after periods of activity.
 Fluid collects in the lower legs, producing swelling and often stiffness.
 Although it does not usually cause lameness or other problems, prolonged periods of stocking up can lead to other skin issues.
 Older horses and horse with heavy muscling are more prone to this condition.
 A shoe boil is an injury that occurs when there is trauma to the bursal sac of the elbow, causing inflammation and swelling.
 Multiple occurrences can cause a cosmetic sore and scar tissue, called a capped elbow, or infections.
 Shoe boils generally occur when a horse hits its elbow with a hoof or shoe when lying down.
 Windpuffs, or swelling to the back of the fetlock caused by inflammation of the sheaths of the deep digital flexor tendon, appear most often in the rear legs.
 Soft and fluid-filled, the swelling may initially be accompanied by heat and pain, but can remain long after the initial injury has healed without accompanying lameness.
 Repeated injuries to the tendon sheath, often caused by excessive training or work on hard surfaces, can cause larger problems and lameness.

-Leg injuries that are not immediately fatal still may be life-threatening because a horse's weight must be distributed evenly on all four legs to prevent circulatory problems, laminitis, and other infections.
+Leg injuries that are not immediately fatal still may be life-threatening because a horse's weight must be distributed on all four legs to prevent circulatory problems, laminitis, and other infections.
 If a horse loses the use of one leg temporarily, there is the risk that other legs will break down during the recovery period because they are carrying an abnormal weight load.
 While horses periodically lie down for brief periods of time, a horse cannot remain lying in the equivalent of a human's "bed rest" because of the risk of developing sores, internal damage, and congestion.